ETCHING-team/etching_bench/README.md

 ### Version 0.2.12

-This program is a benchmarking tool implementing SURVIVOR for somatic structural variation (SV) callers.
+This program, ```etching_bench```, is a benchmarking tool implementing SURVIVOR for somatic structural variation (SV) callers.

 ##### Supporting SV callers

 * ETCHING, DELLY, LUMPY, Manta, SvABA, novoBreak, and GRIDSS

 **Note**: This is not a general-purpose tool.
-We did not check other callers.
+We did not check on other callers yet.

+##### Silver-standard

+It calculates performances of SV callers in a silver-standard manner, a kind of majority vote, because of a lack of a golden-standard SV set.
+Our silver-standard calls the SVs predicted by N *other callers* as TRUE (3 for 7 callers in default).
+It means ETCHING's silver-standard has no ETCHING, and there is no DELLY in DELLY's silver-standard, and so on.
+If you include the target tool (using ```-K```), it may cause a bias toward a tool of very high sensitivity with very low precision.
+Thus, we do not recommend it but keep the default (```-X``` to specify it).